hackeriet/blog/_posts/2023-04-15-perl-http-tiny-insecure-tls-default-affects-cpan-modules.md

 category: security
 ---

-[HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny), is a http client included both in Perl (since v5.13.9) and as a standalone CPAN module.
+[HTTP::Tiny](https://metacpan.org/pod/HTTP::Tiny), is a http client included in Perl (since v5.13.9) and as a standalone CPAN module.
 It [does not verify TLS certificates by default](https://metacpan.org/pod/HTTP::Tiny#SSL-SUPPORT) requiring users to opt-in with the `verify_SSL=>1` flag to verify the identity of the HTTPS server they are communicating with.